 Sweet Endings and After-Hours Comfort

-Pasticceria Marchesi stays open into the evening with espresso and pastries that taste like old Milan, simple and perfect, with coffee strong enough to carry conversations past midnight.
-I usually stand at the counter with a short espresso and a still-warm pastry.
+Pasticceria Marchesi stays open into the evening with espresso and pastries that taste like old Milan, unfussy and perfect.
+I stand at the counter with a short espresso and a still-warm pastry.
+If there’s a line, it moves fast.

 Modern Vibes and Midnight Pizza

-And for the nights that only need one thing, Pizzeria Spontini delivers thick, square slices of crisp-edged, molten-cheese pizza until well past dinner.
+And for the nights that only need one thing, Pizzeria Spontini ends the night with thick, square slices, crisp edges, and molten cheese.
+Order by the slice, burn your tongue a little, forgive yourself immediately.
 Generations of Milanese have ended their nights here, no frills required.

 Where Aperitivo Culture Comes Alive